Daniel2369/myHotel_DevOps_MidTerm/readme.md

 ```

 ## Automatic workflow
-   * Any change to code will trigger GitActions workflow
+   * Any change to code will trigger GitHub Actions workflow
+   * In case of repo fork configure in Github Secrets the variable from .Github directory readme.md

 ## Manual Steps
  ```bash